Blue Mountains Line: Electrification and further upgrades

 In the 1950s, the line was electrified primarily as a means of easing the haulage of coal freight from the western coalfields to the coastal ports, but a by-product of this programme was the introduction of electric interurban passenger services as far west as Bowenfels, later cut back to Lithgow.
 Goods trains are now exclusively diesel hauled.
 Electric passenger services were originally provided by a combination of electric locomotive hauled carriages and single deck electric multiple unit sets (known as U sets), both of which have now been withdrawn and replaced by more modern rolling stock.

 In June 2012, New South Wales Premier Barry O'Farrell announced that services would be extended to Bathurst.
 The service, commonly known as the Bathurst Bullet, commenced on 21 October 2012.
 A second Bathurst Bullet return service was introduced on 16 September 2019.

 Springwood services were previously the only services where an H set train would be scheduled.
 Due to the width of H sets, they risked striking platforms past Springwood with their outward opening plug doors and tunnels past Katoomba.
 The last H sets were removed from the line in 2017 and 2018, but they are still used as a replacement train.

-As the V sets are being replaced by the New Intercity Fleet, which are wider, the loading gauge of the line past Springwood will be increased.
-This will be done by a combination of carving notches into tunnel walls and reducing required clearances by lowering speed limits.
+Due to the increased width of the New South Wales D set compared with its predecessor, the V sets the loading gauge of the line past Springwood was increased.
+This was done by a combination of carving notches into tunnel walls and reducing required clearances by lowering speed limits.
 The New South Wales D set or Mariyung trains entered service on the line on 13 October 2025.
-In 2026, they will also operate on the South Coast Line.

 Station upgrades as part of the Transport Access Program (TAP) were carried out, as well as more minor upgrades.
 A full list of completed upgrades can be viewed at the TAP's completed projects page, whilst current projects can be viewed here.